discord/ex_hash_ring/README.md

 A pure Elixir consistent hash ring implemention based on the excellent [C hash-ring lib](https://github.com/chrismoos/hash-ring) by [Chris Moos](https://github.com/chrismoos).

-The hashring provides fast lookup, but ring creation isn't optimized.
+The hashring provides fast lookup, but ring creation isn't optimized (though it's not slow).
 It deliberately does not provide encapsulation within a `GenServer` and leaves that up to the user.
 At [Discord](https://discordapp.com) we found using a `GenServer` for such frequently accessed data proved to be overwhelming so we rewrote the hash ring in pure Elixir and paired it with [FastGlobal](https://github.com/discordapp/fastglobal) to allow the calling process to use it's CPU time to interact with